Course Information and FAQ:

 Emergency Messages: Emergency messages for course participants can be left at the main line of the Highlands Nature Sanctuary (937) 365-1935 during daytime hours.

 Should I prepare for insects?
 We experience very few to no mosquitoes and no black flies.
 You may encounter ticks in the open fields, and chiggers in tall grass if you choose to wander off trail (which is a good reason not to), and a few deer flies in low moist areas.
-If any of these challenges are new for you, let us know and we will do our best to orient you to them, help mentor your adjustment, or minimize exposure.
-No exposure to at least some insects in southern Ohio is not a realistic expectation for outdoor field work and in every field trip, there will inevitably be a few ticks found crawling up some of our registrant’s legs.
-It’s just part of the outdoor scene!
-Usually just brushing them off does the trick.
-Insect repellant is not really needed for flying insects, but if you are in doubt, bring it.
+If any of these challenges are new for you, let us know and we will do our best to orient you.
+No exposure to at least some insects in southern Ohio is not a realistic expectation for outdoor field work.
+During every field trip there will inevitably be a few ticks found crawling up some of our registrants’ legs.
+If you see them, they are not a problem.
+Just brush them off.
+It’s the ones you don’t see that might pose a problem.
+Since we DO have deer ticks in southern Ohio, please read below.

 - Pain areas: in the joints or muscles